Early Career Accelerator Award

 - Name of supervisor, if applicable

-- Anticipated start and end dates of the proposed activities
+- Anticipated start and end dates of the proposed activities (we are accepting applications through September 2026 for trainings to be completed through September 2027)

 - Your background in oceanography, marine science, ocean engineering, marine policy, or related field (200 words maximum)